 Consultation

-The consultation process used to inform the development of the Bucasia State School Student Code of Conduct occurred over 2019 and 2020.
+The initial consultation process used to inform the development of the Bucasia State School Student Code of Conduct occurred over 2019 and 2020 and a review annually.
+The last review happened in August 2024 by staff, students and parent.